 With information on admission requirements, accreditation, and financial aid opportunities, our ranking of the best online master's programs in public health can help you decide where to earn your degree.

-What Can I Do With a Master's in Public Health?
+What You Can Do With a Master of Public Health

 Public health is an ever-expanding field, offering careers in government, healthcare institutions, and private companies.
 Master's degrees in public health can also inspire careers in healthcare lobbying, where dedicated professionals speak for underserved communities.
 Community outreach program coordinators help the public understand disease prevention and how to make better lifestyle choices.
 Public health consultants work with companies to meet ethical standards in product promotion and marketing.
 These career choices cater to a variety of personalities and strengths.
 The following list details just a few of the possible directions you can pursue.

 Become a voice for change in your community as a health educator or community health worker.
 In this profession, individuals develop programs and information campaigns to spread awareness of key health issues on the local level; instruct others how to identify and manage existing health conditions; and advocate for better healthcare access and policies.